AssetFox/AssetFox-/README.md

 ### 4. **Identity and Access Management (IAM)**
 - Requires a third-party IAM service:
   - **Azure AD B2C** (for development)
-  - **PennDOT's proprietary ESEC authentication** (for deployment)
   - Configured via `RolesToClaimsMapping.json` to map IAM roles to AssetFox-specific roles
+  - No security option for testing and evaluation
 ---

 ## Setup